 Understitching is a line of straight stitching sewn just beyond the seam line of two pieces that have been sewn together.
-One of the pieces is the outside of your garment (in this case the fabric), the other is the inside (the bias tape).
-In order to keep the seamed edge sharp and clean, you understitch the inside piece to the seam allowance so it won’t roll to the outside.
+One of the pieces is the seam allowance of your garment (in this case the fabric), the other is what will be on the inside (the bias tape).
+In order to keep the neckline edge sharp and clean, you understitch the bias tape to the seam allowance so it won’t roll to the outside.

-Turn the shirt inside out and press the bias tape to the inside of the neckline.
-The under stitching ensures that the edges roll nicely to the inside, so the tape isn’t visible from the right side.
+Turn the shirt inside out and fold the bias tape out along the neckline curve.
+Press the bias tape along the curve, so no tape is visible on the right side of the garment.
+The under stitching ensures that the edges roll nicely to the outside, so the tape isn’t visible from the right side.

 Step 3: Shaping

 What you’ve done by attaching the bias tape, is sewn a straight piece of fabric (the tape) to a curved one (the neckline).
 No wonder it doesn’t lay flat nicely, right?
 So what we’ll do next is shape the tape into a curve.
 This is what makes the difference between a flat bias neckline and one that stands away from the body.

 By stretching the outer edge of the bias tape you shape it to match the neckline curves.
 In the images above you can see the difference this makes.
 The video below shows how I shape the bias tape.